bjorsq/rich-text-excerpts/readme.txt

 == Changelog ==

 = 1.3.5 =
-* After testing with the Gutenberg Editor, decided to disable this plugin automatically if Gutenberg was active.
-I will try to find a way for this plugin to work with Gutenberg in a future version.
+* It is currently not possible to change the excerpt input when using the Gutenberg Editor.
+The plugin disables itself if it detects that Gutenberg is active.
 * Removed Finnish translation in response to user feedback.
 * Tidied up code to more closely adhere to WordPress coding standards.
-* Removed the option to show the Excerpt editor in a static box.
+* Removed the option to show the Excerpt editor in a static box and increased minimum version to 3.5.
 * Bumped “Tested up to” value to 5

 = 1.3.4 =